robertklofgren/andmon/README.md

 A quick and dirty script to extend your desktop to an Android device using xdg-desktop-portal, Gstreamer, and ADB.

+**CAVEAT:** You WILL need to wangjangle this script to run on your system.
+It is the roughest kind of rough draft.

 ## Requirements